DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - AuthController › resetPassword › should handle server errors
   - AuthController › should validate authentication flows

-- unit/controllers/userController.test.js (14)
+- unit/controllers/userController.test.js (18)
-  - UserController › getProfile › should get user profile successfully
+  - UserController › getProfile › should return user profile successfully
-  - UserController › getProfile › should return error when user not found
+  - UserController › getProfile › should return 404 when user not found
   - UserController › getProfile › should handle service errors
-  - UserController › getTeamMembers › should get team members for HR/SM users
-  - UserController › getTeamMembers › should get team members for director users
+  - UserController › getTeamMembers › should return team members for users with canAssignTasks permission
-  - UserController › getTeamMembers › should get team members for manager users
+  - UserController › getTeamMembers › should return all users for users with canSeeAllTasks permission
-  - UserController › getTeamMembers › should return error when user not found
+  - UserController › getTeamMembers › should return 404 when current user not found
-  - UserController › getTeamMembers › should return error when insufficient permissions
+  - UserController › getTeamMembers › should return 403 for users without sufficient permissions
   - UserController › getTeamMembers › should handle service errors
-  - UserController › getDepartmentMembers › should get department members successfully
+  - UserController › sendBulkInvitations › should send invitations successfully for HR users
-  - UserController › getDepartmentMembers › should use user department when no departmentId provided
+  - UserController › sendBulkInvitations › should return 404 when current user not found
+  - UserController › sendBulkInvitations › should return 403 for non-HR users
+  - UserController › sendBulkInvitations › should return 400 for invalid email array
+  - UserController › sendBulkInvitations › should return 400 for missing emails
+  - UserController › sendBulkInvitations › should return 400 for invalid email format
+  - UserController › sendBulkInvitations › should return 400 for invalid role
+  - UserController › sendBulkInvitations › should skip existing users
+  - UserController › sendBulkInvitations › should handle email sending failures
+  - UserController › sendBulkInvitations › should handle service errors

+- unit/controllers/organizationController.test.js (12)
+  - OrganizationController › getAllDepartments › should return departments for SM users
+  - OrganizationController › getAllDepartments › should return departments for HR users
-  - UserController › getDepartmentMembers › should return error when user not found
+  - OrganizationController › getAllDepartments › should return 403 when user not found
-  - UserController › getDepartmentMembers › should return error when insufficient permissions
+  - OrganizationController › getAllDepartments › should return 403 for insufficient permissions
-  - UserController › getDepartmentMembers › should handle service errors
+  - OrganizationController › getAllDepartments › should handle service errors
+  - OrganizationController › getTeamsByDepartment › should return teams for director accessing their own department
+  - OrganizationController › getTeamsByDepartment › should return 403 for director accessing different department
+  - OrganizationController › getTeamsByDepartment › should allow access for non-existent department
+  - OrganizationController › getTeamsByDepartment › should return teams for manager users
+  - OrganizationController › getTeamsByDepartment › should return teams for SM users
+  - OrganizationController › getTeamsByDepartment › should return teams for HR users
+  - OrganizationController › getTeamsByDepartment › should return 403 for staff users